jhoeljp/Docker/OTE/README.md

 This project's aim is to perform data analysis and ML to contextualize their public data on energy resources.

+Current version can fetch records as early as June 18, 2021.

 ## Overview

 There is 4 components to this project: